hesamedn/FEM_KPZ/README.md

 # FEM_KPZ
-Kardar–Parisi–Zhang simulation using FEM in C++
+Kardar–Parisi–Zhang simulation using FEM in C++ and python